 What we found in Rockford Nursing's case was shocking.
 Reports filed by the state health department describe a steady stream of abuse and neglect that quietly continued at the facility in the nearly two years before Medicare officials put it on the list of bad nursing homes.

 During a two-and-a-half year period ending in March, Rockford Nursing racked up a whopping 167 violations of federal nursing home standards, ranging from neglecting patients who couldn't eat or groom themselves to singling out residents who complained.
 In contrast, the average nursing home was dinged 34 times from roughly 2008 to 2011.

 State health inspectors had to return repeatedly over that period to see if performance had improved.
 A litany of complaints by residents and family members also triggered extra visits: since September 2008, inspectors reported investigating complaints a full 49 times, according to the Illinois Department of Public Health website.
 Representatives from Rockford failed to respond to multiple requests for comment.

-While Rockford Nursing & Rehab Center has a particularly bad record, it is by no means alone in having serious safety problems.
+While Rockford Nursing & Rehab Center has a particularly bad record, it is by no means alone in having serious safety problems, so why not go to a luxury rehab center if your insurance is going to pay for it.
 Last year, according to a Sunlight analysis of Medicare data, inspectors flagged nearly 2,700 nursing homes for either hiring staff with a history of mistreating or neglecting residents, or failing to investigate suspected mistreatment or neglect.
 (Medicare counts both failures as a single category, so it's impossible to find out how many incidents of each occurred.)

 Inspectors found nursing homes guilty of physically restraining residents for no medical reason over 1,100 times last year; on 2,400 occasions homes were found to be giving patients unnecessary catheters.
 Inspectors found that staff had allowed bed sores to form or persist over 2,700 times in 2010.